plurid/joiner/README.md

 ```

 where the `multi-package-folder` is a directory containing multiple folders with their own `package.json`.

+The packages paths are resolved relative to the folder from where the command is called.
+See [path resolution](#path-resolution).

 † when using `yarnWorkspace: true` the `packages` field can be removed/commented, `joiner` will look for the packages in the `workspaces` field of the root `package.json`.